civican/legisinfo/42-1/bills/C-233/bill_text.md

     making recommendations in respect of the development of national guidelines for standards of dementia care that are founded on evidence-based best practices in care delivery and daily programming focused on the needs of the persons suffering from those diseases.

-  **(2)** The Minister must, within 180 days after the day on which this Act comes into force, convene a conference with representatives of the provincial and territorial governments responsible for public health, basic and clinical researchers, family caregivers, health care professionals and other care providers, people suffering from dementia as well as representatives from the lay advocacy sector, the Alzheimer Society of Canada and other Alzheimer advocacy groups, for the purpose of developing the national strategy referred to in subsection (1).
+  **(2)** The Minister must, within 180 days after the day on which this Act comes into force, convene a conference with representatives of the provincial and territorial governments responsible for public health, basic and clinical researchers, family caregivers, health care professionals and other care providers, people suffering from dementia as well as representatives from the lay advocacy sector, the Alzheimer Society of Canada**,** other Alzheimer advocacy groups, **and other dementia advocacy groups,** for the purpose of developing the national strategy referred to in subsection (1).

 ## Advisory Board